ManuelSN/OBD_device_based_on_CAN_Bus/README.md

 ## Project Status

 This is a Final Year Project that I have recently finished so it will be on hold for a while (I will take a break to embark on other projects).
 However, I am looking forward to working on it in the future!

+If you would like to get more information about the project or contribute, please visit the [wiki](https://github.com/ManuelSN/OBD_device_based_on_CAN_Bus/wiki).